By Ellie Mae Johnson, Deputy Conveyancing Manager.

 - What are the circumstances where it may be possible?

 - Should I use the same conveyancer for buying and selling a house?

 Can buyers and sellers use the same conveyancer?

-Yes, most of the time you can use the same conveyancer for buying and selling – provided that certain criteria are met.
-(These criteria are set to protect both parties from any potential risks associated with using the same lawyer.)
+Yes, most of the time both buyer and seller can use the same conveyancer or solicitor – provided that certain criteria are met and there’s no conflict of interest.
+These criteria are set to protect both parties from any potential risks associated with using the same conveyancer.

 What’s the benefit of using the same conveyancer?